Session Video Recording Feature: Review Activity Anytime¶

 You decide when, how, and for whom sessions are recorded.

-A feature that scales with responsibility
+A feature that scales with responsibility¶

 The recent improvements weren’t about adding more buttons.
-They were about making recording reliable enough to use daily, and flexible enough to fit different workflows.
-As soon as remote access becomes shared work rather than individual help, having a clear visual record stops being optional.
-It becomes part of how teams stay aligned.
+They were about making recording reliable enough to use daily and flexible enough to fit different workflows.
+As soon as remote access becomes shared work rather than individual help, having a clear visual record stops being optional — it becomes part of how teams stay aligned.

 Session recording becomes especially useful once remote access is part of a shared or professional workflow.
 Different roles and industries rely on it for different reasons, but the outcome is usually the same: clarity, continuity, and confidence in what was done.

-- IT support and helpdesk teams — Review how issues were resolved, reuse successful approaches, and avoid repeating the same troubleshooting steps
+- IT support and helpdesk teams — Review how issues were resolved, reuse successful approaches, and avoid repeating the same troubleshooting steps.

-- Managed Service Providers (MSPs) — Keep a clear, verifiable support history across multiple clients and technicians
+- Managed Service Providers (MSPs) — Keep a clear, verifiable support history across multiple clients and technicians.

-- Enterprise IT departments — Support internal security policies, audits, and post-incident reviews with visual evidence
+- Enterprise IT departments — Support internal security policies, audits, and post-incident reviews with visual evidence.

-- SaaS and customer support teams — Validate actions taken during support sessions and explain fixes to customers when needed
+- SaaS and customer support teams — Validate actions taken during support sessions and explain fixes to customers when needed.

-- DevOps and system administrators — Track sensitive changes, configuration work, and infrastructure-related actions
+- DevOps and system administrators — Track sensitive changes, configuration work, and infrastructure-related actions.

-- Team leads and trainers — Use real sessions to onboard junior specialists and transfer practical knowledge
+- Team leads and trainers — Use real sessions to onboard junior specialists and transfer practical knowledge.

-If your work involves responsibility, shared access to systems, or client trust, video session recording quickly shifts from a “nice to have” feature to an operational necessity.
+If your work involves responsibility, shared access to systems, or client trust, video session recording quickly shifts from a nice to have feature to an operational necessity.

 This article focuses on how recording fits into real workflows.
 For exact instructions, settings locations, and behavior details, the documentation covers everything step by step.